webstrongteam/maker/README.md

 # Maker - ToDo app

-**Maker** is a ToDo mobile application created with React Native.
+**Maker** is a advanced ToDo mobile application created with React Native.
-This is my first React Native project.
+This app working with Android and iOS.

 ## Basic features